MULTILINGUAL ASSESSMENT INSTRUMENT FOR NARRATIVES

 The MAIN Network is a worldwide network of linguists and practitioners who work with the Multilingual Assessment Instrument for Narratives (MAIN), develop new language versions and digital materials, and conduct projects and studies with MAIN.

-The MAIN network already has over 4780 members (as of January 2024) and is coordinated at ZAS.
+The MAIN network has almost 7000 members (as of July 2025) in more than 70 countries and is coordinated at ZAS.
 Regular online meetings (Text & Tea with MAIN) are held, providing a platform for exchange of experiences and scientific presentations.
 The MAIN website and newsletter provide information on new developments, plans and news about MAIN.
 A MAIN app is in the process of development.
 The MAIN community is growing rapidly and is very active.

 Test instrument